kubeshop/tracetest/README.md

 # Getting Started

-The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes, and is done with via a Helm command.
+The [install](https://kubeshop.github.io/tracetest/installing/) only takes a few minutes and is done with via a Helm command.
 After installing, take a look at the
 [Accessing the Dashboard](https://kubeshop.github.io/tracetest/accessing-dashboard/) guide to access the Tracetest Dashboard and create and run your first test.